 A cross-European project is helping police forces spot the novel material more quickly, said Mr Hoffman, adding that the analysis has led to a series of successes against abusers.

 "The numbers are not lying," he said.
-"They are rescuing more people and solving more cases."'Cash for crash'
+"They are rescuing more people and solving more cases."

 Data analytics is also being used to spot anomalous patterns of behaviour to combat financial fraud.